ben-norton/stadocgen-development/README.md

 │   ├───data             | Standard data
-│   │   ├───output       | Output from the transformation of source data files used for documentation webpages │   │   └───source       | Original source data files │   ├───md               | Specific content blocks in markdown format │   │   └───tdwg         | Latest versions of official TDWG documentation markdown content, these files are then customized for each standard
+│   │   ├───output       | Output from the transformation of source data files used for documentation webpages │   │   └───source       | Original source data files │   ├───md               | Latest versions of official TDWG documentation markdown content, these files are then customized for each standard
 │   ├───static           | Static assets (css, js, icons) │   │   └───assets       | Standard static assets (do not change) │   │   └───images       | Stanard-specific custom imagery